TQRG/security-patches-dataset/README.md

 Building a ground truth dataset of real security patches for machine learning and testing activities.

-❗️ Currently colleting data from CVE Details for 2020 and 2021 and augmenting the dataset for OSV, CrossVul and CVEFixes.
+❗️ Currently colleting data from CVE Details for 2020 and 2021 and augmenting the dataset for OSV, CrossVul and CVEfixes.

 Datasets:
 - [X] [CVEDetails](https://www.cvedetails.com/) - Includes data from CVEs from 1999 to 2021.